 In recent years, Waterloo Region has seen increasing interest in technology learning and the maker culture.
 In 2012, a volunteer community group, Hive Waterloo, was formed to run events promoting digital literacy in the region.
 Near the end of 2014, a year-long learning campaign – Year of Code Waterloo Region – was conceived of, which ran from July 1, 2015, to June 30, 2016, as a charitable campaign under Capacity Canada.
-Hive Waterloo Region was officially incorporated as a not-for-profit and recognized as a Hive Learning Community by the Mozilla Foundation in 2016, joining other official technology learning communities around the world.
+Hive Waterloo Region was officially incorporated as a not-for-profit in 2016.

 The Year of Code Waterloo Region campaign reached over 20,000 residents, teaching code to young and old, highlighting the need for greater inclusivity in our tech sector, and showcasing Waterloo Region internationally as a collaborative community.
 Hive Waterloo Region continues this work moving forward as of July 1, 2016, as an independent not-for-profit organization.